-Are all processed foods harmful for us?
+Are all processed foods harmful to us?

 The definition of processed food applies to any food that has been altered from its natural state in some way, either for safety reasons or convenience.
 Food processing techniques include freezing, canning, baking, drying and pasteurizing products.
 Some ingredients can undergo changes — like being frozen, fermented or sprouted — that makes them equally or more nutritious than they once were.
 Not all processes are detrimental.

-A Few Examples of Quality Processed Foods That You Want to Eat:
+Examples of Quality Processed Foods That You Want to Eat:

-Wild canned salmon is processed by a machine that cuts the fish into sections and fills it into the empty cans.
+Canned salmon is processed by a machine that cuts the fish into sections and fills it into the empty cans.
 Only salt is added to the empty cans prior to filling.
 Nothing else is added to the canned salmon.
-The liquid in the can is natural liquid that cooks-out from the fish flesh.
+The liquid in the can is a natural liquid that cooks-out from the fish flesh.
 Immediately the cans are sealed and heated by a steam pressure vessel.
 The cans are then cooled, only until sufficient heat remains in the cans so that they will dry and not rust.

-A Few Examples of Processed Foods You Do Not Want to Eat:
+Examples of Processed Foods You Do Not Want to Eat:

-Chicken tenders with fillers added
+- Chicken tenders with fillers added

-Chips, crackers, cookies and other snack foods with long ingredient lists
+- Chips, crackers, cookies and other snack foods with long ingredient lists

-Artificially colored cheese
+- Artificially colored cheese

-Soda pop and juices that are not 100% juice
+- Soda pop and juices that are not 100% juice

 The simplest way to ensure you are avoiding bad processed foods is to stick to foods that are closest to their original form, or slightly modified, yet still healthy.
 Stay away from products that have more than five ingredients or ingredients that you cannot pronounce or define.